4 people killed in Michigan house explosion – KION546

 By Paradise Afshar, CNN

-(CNN) — At least four people were killed and two others injured when a house exploded in Michigan Saturday, officials told CNN affiliate WDIV.
+(CNN) — Four people were killed and two others injured when a house exploded in Michigan Saturday, officials told CNN.

 “It went off like a bomb.
-I don’t know how to explain it,” an unnamed neighbor who was nearby at the time told the station.
+I don’t know how to explain it,” an unnamed neighbor who was nearby at the time told CNN affiliate WDIV.
 “It was the scariest thing I’ve ever seen.”

 The explosion, which leveled the home, happened around 3:50 p.m.
-Saturday in Washtenaw County, approximately 10 miles north of Ann Arbor, the station reported.
+Saturday in Washtenaw County, approximately 10 miles north of Ann Arbor.

 “It sounded like something I remember from war,” said Scott McMillian, who lives about a mile from the house, told CNN affiliate WXYZ.
 “It was that loud.”